Brain and Spinal Cord Tumor Treatment at Swedish Medical Center, Denver

 Leading Center of Care for Brain and Spinal Cord Tumors in the Rocky Mountain Region

 Each year, more than 100,000 people in the US are diagnosed with primary or metastatic tumors of the brain or spinal cord, ranking these cancers as the third leading cause of cancer death for people ages 20 to 39.
-At the CNI Center for Brain and Spinal Cord Tumors at Swedish Medical Center, we utilize the latest equipment and techniques to diagnose and aggressively treat these complex tumors, making us one of the leading centers of care for brain and spinal cord tumors in the Rocky Mountain region.
+At the Center for Brain and Spinal Cord Tumors at Swedish Medical Center, we utilize the latest equipment and techniques to diagnose and aggressively treat these complex tumors, making us one of the leading centers of care for brain and spinal cord tumors in the Rocky Mountain region.
 Statistics show that the aggressive treatment provided at Swedish has resulted in better patient outcomes.
+Use the + signs to learn more about treatment for brain and spinal cord tumors here.

 Specialized, Coordinated Care

-A dedicated team of specialists from Swedish and CNI work together to provide the highest level of care to patients at every stage of diagnosis and treatment.
-This team is composed of on-staff experts who include neuro-oncologists, neurosurgeons, neuroradiologists, pathologists, radiation oncologists, neuropsychologists, social workers, nutritionists, a research coordinator and a chaplain.
+A dedicated team of specialists from Swedish and Colorado Neurological Institute work together to provide the highest level of care to patients at every stage of diagnosis and treatment.
+Our team includes a fellowship-trained neuro-oncologist, as well with neurosurgeons, neuroradiologists, pathologists, radiation oncologists, neuropsychologists, social workers, nutritionists, a research coordinator and a chaplain.

 Our physicians utilize leading-edge diagnostic equipment, surgical techniques and radiation oncology treatment, including: